ponycode/pony-config/README.md

 var port = config.get( "settings.server.port" );
 ```

-### CliParse()
+### cliParse()

-Configuration be loaded from the commandline and combined with the rest of your config.
+Configuration can be applied from the commandline and combined with the rest of your config.
 Arguments are parsed from process.argv by [minimist.js](https://www.npmjs.com/package/minimist), and values are added at dot-paths in the configuration.

 Commandline parsing can be conditional on the runtime environment.
 For example `config.when('dev').cliParse()`.